Credit unions in the United States: Interest rates

 United States credit unions typically pay higher interest rates on deposits and charge lower interest rates on loans than banks.
 Because members are part owners of credit unions, interest is typically called dividends and deposits are typically called shares.
-Credit unions therefore often have a higher cost of assets (i.e. interest expense as a percentage of average assets) than commercial banks, with aggregate U.S. credit union cost of assets being higher than the aggregate U.S. bank cost of assets in eight of the thirteen years between 1995 and 2007.
-Credit union revenues (from loans and investments) do, however, need to exceed operating expenses and dividends (interest paid on deposits) in order to maintain capital and solvency.
+Credit unions therefore often have a higher “cost of assets” (i.e., interest expense as a percentage of average assets) than commercial banks, with aggregate U.S. credit union cost of assets being higher than the aggregate U.S. bank cost of assets in eight of the thirteen years between 1995 and 2007.

+In order for credit unions (and banks) to maintain capital reserves and stay solvent, their revenues (from loans and investments) must meet or exceed their operating expenses and dividends (interest paid on deposits).

 A credit union's policies governing interest rates and other matters are set by a volunteer Board of Directors elected by and from the membership itself.

 Leagues and associations

 Credit unions in the United States have traditionally used a state/national trade association relationship that aligns credit unions with state credit union leagues, followed by national affiliation with the Credit Union National Association (CUNA) of Madison, Wisconsin.
 Federal credit unions may also be members of the National Association of Federal Credit Unions (NAFCU).
 Credit unions can also participate in a credit union service organization (CUSO) that provides shared resources to member credit unions such as call centers, lending teams, and data centers.
 Participating in a CUSO allows credit unions to provide additional services to customers such as business and commercial real estate lending.

 Credit unions with a specific focus on serving low- and moderate-income people and communities, typically designated as low-income by the NCUA, often join the New York, New York-based National Federation of Community Development Credit Unions (Federation), a national trade association providing investments, technical assistance, education and training and advocacy for community development credit unions (CDCUs) nationwide.